GTPCNZ

 • Microeconomics lab: marginal supply, capitation budget constraint, scheduled activity payment and co-payment barrier modules.

-• Game theory lab: formulas-do-not-solve-games module, payoff/best-response explanation, controls/gaming-risk module and guided toy incentive simulation.
+• Game theory lab: formulas-do-not-solve-games module, payoff/best-response explanation, controls/gaming-risk module and guided educational incentive simulation.

-• Toy explainer: educational sliders and dynamic toy-output chart.
+• Educational explainer: educational sliders and dynamic educational-output chart.

-• Toy parameter dictionary: plain-English definitions for every slider, including what 0, 100 and a high value mean.
+• Educational parameter dictionary: plain-English definitions for every slider, including what 0, 100 and a high value mean.

 • Evidence and OIA: public evidence tracker table.